camunda/camunda/.ci/persistent-deployment/README.md

 ##### Backup

-No automatic backup is configured for `optimize-persistent`, you can ask the INFRA team to create a backup for this database.
+An automatic backup is configured for `optimize-persistent` nightly at 2am Berlin time.